Skip to Content

 • You might become a "landlord" to carolina wrens by providing cozy nesting spots.
 Think of it as offering them a posh condo in your backyard.
 Use natural materials like leaves and twigs that they’ll adore, and watch them weave their intricate homes right before your eyes.

-• Imagine setting up the perfect real estate: these birds love man-made structures and thrive with a strategically placed nest box.
+• Imagine setting up the perfect real estate with a bird house featuring a carefully selected entrance hole diameter, such as a 1-inch entrance hole, these birds love man-made structures and thrive with a strategically placed nest box.
 Keep it between 3-6 feet off the ground in a sheltered spot—think east or north-facing—avoiding the sun and those pesky predators.

 • Feeding your local feathered tenants is crucial.
 Place insect-friendly plants nearby or hang bird feeders with treats like suet and seeds.
 Just like a birdie buffet, this keeps them coming back and contributes to a thriving neighborhood of chirps.